SergeiVorobev/recipe-app-api/README.md

 # recipe-app-api
-The application is built using a REST API architecture, employing Python, Django REST Framework, and Docker.
-The development adheres to Test Driven Development (TDD) principles.
+The application is constructed with a REST API architecture, utilizing Python, Django REST Framework, and Docker.
+The development follows the principles of Test Driven Development (TDD).